-- One local resident was driving and came around the bend where Major Graham Mansion is located and seen an enormous at least 6'6 gray apparition in front of the slave quarters wandering the grounds.
+- One local resident was driving and came around the bend where Major Graham Mansion is located and saw an enormous, at least 6'6, gray apparition in front of the slave quarters wandering the grounds.
 The resident said the ghost had no pupils, just big round circles where the eyes should be.
 Could it be the slaves, Bob or Sam, who murdered Joseph Baker?

 - The owners and guests of the mansion claim to have walked past Martha's Room and have seen a woman on the outside balcony rocking in a rocking chair that isn't there.

 - Virginia Paranormal Society: This group is among some that have investigated here frequently.
 And they have gotten some pretty good evidence to date.
-In the Parlor room, where there is a piano, when asked about playing a song they caught a man saying clearly," I don't play that tune."
+In the Parlor room (where there is a piano) when asked about playing a song, they caught a man saying clearly," I don't play that tune."
 While another investigator was investigating a different room on the 2nd floor, he witnessed a shadow of a head and shoulders peek into the room and back out.
 After immediately going out into the hallway to check, there was no one else around on the whole floor.
-Other reports and claims from this group include pant tugging, shirts tugged, hearing whispers, and being flat out touched.
+Other reports and claims from this group include pant tugging, shirts tugging, hearing whispers, and being flat-out touched.
 But my favorite claim was that of one of the investigators singing Amazing Grace in the Piano Room.
-When she stopped mid verse as a technique to get a response, a response she did indeed get!
+When she stopped mid-verse as a technique to get a response, a response she did indeed get!
 An EVP was recorded of someone singing, "Da da daa da."

-- Research and Investigation of the Paranormal (R.I.P): This Investigating group has caught some pretty compelling EVP's.
-While in the Slave's Quarters, one member asked for name in which a male voice says, "Connor!"
+- Research and Investigation of the Paranormal (R.I.P): This Investigating group has caught some pretty compelling EVPs.
+While in the Slave's Quarters, one member asked for a name and a male voice said, "Connor!"
 A male voice was also heard in Clara's Room saying no when asked if anyone was going to play with the ball that is kept in the room.
-In the Bride's Room, one investigator asked if anyone was there in which they received a response of yes.
-In the Confederate's Room, a male voice was recorded saying yes after asked whether or not he would like to move a table.
+In the Bride's Room, one investigator asked if anyone was there and they received a response of yes.
+In the Confederate's Room, a male voice was recorded saying yes after being asked whether or not he would like to move a table.